eeftenslab/eeftenslab.github.io/join/index.md

 We are always interested in connecting with talented people.
 Message Jorine to talk about opportunities.

 ## Interested in an internship?
 Are you a Bachelor or Master student interested in an interdisciplinary internship?
 We welcome students from Biology, Molecular Life Sciences, Chemistry, Physics, and all related fields.
-Message Jorine to inquire about opportunities.
+Message Jorine to inquire about opportunities or apply through [Protimo](https://protimo.science.ru.nl/).